babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.Note for .NET.md

 - Extract text from any part of an OneNote document.
 - Export OneNote documents as other popular formats.

+## New Features in Version 20.1.0

+- Set quality while saving an image.

+## New Public Properties Added in Version 20.1.0

+- `Aspose.Note.Saving.ImageSaveOptions.Quality` - Gets or sets a value determining the quality of the saved image.

+For the detailed notes, please visit [Aspose.Note for .NET 20.1 Release Notes](https://docs.aspose.com/display/notenet/Aspose.Note+for+.NET+20.1+Release+Notes).

 ## Read & Write OneNote Format

 **Microsoft OneNote:** ONE